 1. Singapore (Singapore Changi Airport)

 - Tour schedule & info: There are 2 tours to choose from – a City Lights Tour and Heritage Tour.
-Tours run 5x a day, the first at 9AM and the last at 6:30PM.
+The City Sights tour runs twice daily, and the Heritage 4 times a day.
 Further details can be found on the Changi Airport website.

 Other Changi Airport Freebies